nvande/Patient-Registration/README.md

 It's that easy.
 Now, if you try to log in to the application or hit the api with a jwt token that doesn't match a user on the whitelist, you will get only get back an unauthorized message

+*note: this project uses some free vector images created by the artist imajin noasking, https://www.vecteezy.com/members/imajin-noasking